 We are delighted to have you visit us.

-In 1604 Samuel de Champlain and Sieur de Monts spent a devastating winter on Dochets Island in the St Croix River before moving their colony across the Bay of Fundy to Port Royal which is the present day Annapolis Royal.
+In 1604 Samuel de Champlain and Pierre du Gua, Sieur de Monts, spent a devastating winter on Dochets Island in the St Croix River before moving their colony across the Bay of Fundy to Port Royal which is the present day Annapolis Royal.
 The St Croix River and its headwaters would eventually play a pivotal role in the history of Canada and its dispute with the United States (former British Colonies) over the International Boundary not settled until the Webster-Ashburton Treat of 1842.

 The French however were first in establishing settlements in New Brunswick.
 They settled around the Bay of Fundy region as well as along the St John River which was a pivotal route between the French possessions in Quebec and Montreal and their possessions in Nova Scotia and especially Fortress Louisbourg in Cape Breton.

-The Fisheries in the area were important to both countries and the area was fiercely contested during the 1600 and 1700 hundreds.
-Eventually the French were defeated by the English largely in part with the help of New Englanders who wanted a part of the fishery, trade and fertile lands in the area but not before the territory was passed back and forth between them in treaties that involved not only conflict here, but also in Europe.
+The Fisheries in the area were important to both countries and the area was fiercely contested during the 1600s and 1700s.
+Eventually the French were defeated by the English with the help of New Englanders who wanted a part of the fishery, trade and fertile lands in the area but not before the territory was passed back and forth between them in treaties that involved not only conflict here, but also in Europe.

 In 1755 British and New England soldiers defeated the French at Fort Beausejour in present day New Brunswick followed by Fortress Louisbourg in Cape Breton in 1758.
 The expulsion of the Acadians by the British from Nova Scotia resulted in many fleeing to the St John River valley and the Chaleur regions of the present day New Brunswick to avoid deportation.
 Many of the deportees are the Cajuns of the southern United States.